solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 To sum up:
 * Know the laws and regulations
-* Follow your and your customers policies
+* Follow company policies for your own company and for your customers company
 * Check for useful standards
 * Make security requirements
 * Data classification